MarceloPrado/flash-calendar/.changeset/modern-grapes-exist.md

 "@marceloterreiro/flash-calendar": minor
 ---

-Fix infinite loop when you pass 1 to calendarFutureScrollRangeInMonths and today date to calendarMaxDateId
+Fixes an infinite loop triggered when calendarMaxDateId is today and calendarFutureScrollRangeInMonths is one.